-- D) Insert the red, positive (+) cable end through the strain relief and onto the positive threaded stud, and tighten to 130 inch-pounds. - E) Tighten the two cable clamps. - F) Inspect the DC cable compartment to ensure that no foreign particles are present. - G) Replace the cover plate over the DC cable compartment. - H) Repeat steps A, D, E, and H as general maintenance for the unit. - Step 4: Route the negative and positive DC input cables from the inverter to the battery.
-If required, protect cables where they contact hard, sharp edges. - Step 5: Install the in-line fuse in the red, positive DC input cable between the battery and inverter, within 18 in. of the battery or DC wiring bus system.
-Make sure all connections are torqued to manufactures specification and protective covers are installed where necessary. - Step 6: Once all cables are double checked for proper connection and polarity, connect the battery to the appropriate cable.
-There will be a spark! - Step 7: Verify Installation.
+H)Replace the cover plate over the DC cable compartment.

+- I) Repeat steps A, D, E, and H every 30 days. - Step 4: Route DC input cables.
+Route the negative and positive DC input cables from the inverter to the battery.
+If required, protect cables where they contact hard, sharp edges. - Step 5: Install the in-line fuse.
+Install the in-line fuse in the red, positive DC input cable between the battery and inverter, within 18 in. of the battery or DC wiring bus system. - Step 6: Once all cables are double checked for proper connection and polarity, connect the battery to the appropriate cable. - Step 6: Verify Installation.
 Verify all connections are tight and the cables are secure.